olepunchy/csharp-challenges/README.md

-# csharp-challenges
+# csharp challenges

-A collection of coding challenges in C-Sharp
+A collection of coding challenges in C# from [exercism.io](https://exercism.io)

+Each is a completed challenge with passing tests for example and demonstration purposes.